 Level 1 Level 2 Level 3

 \$ \$ \$

-Cash 48,555 - -
+Cash 30,091 - -

-Restricted cash 920,000 - -

-Total 968,555 - -

 The Company's financial instruments are exposed to certain financial risks, including currency risk, credit risk, liquidity risk and interest rate risk.

 Currency risk

 A portion of the Company's expenses are incurred in United States dollars and financial instrument balances are held in this currency.
 A significant change in the currency exchange rates between the Canadian dollar relative to the United States dollar could have a negative effect on the Company's results of operations, financial position or cash flows.